juliadebik/HUNT2_BCstudy/README.md

 3. A partial least squares discriminaant analysis (using the PLS Toolbox in Matlab)
 4. A deep learning model (using the keras library in Python).

-The outcome is a future breast cancer and the variables are serum metabolite and lipoprotein concentrations, measured by NMR, which are in the colums E to EA in the Molecules.xlsx file, while the outcome is a binary variable, stored in column A.
+The variables (metabolic concentrations) are stored in the columns E to EA in the Molecules.xlsx file, while the outcome (future breast cancer) is a binary variable, stored in column A.

 Data cannot be made available due to its sensitive nature.